JackieBinya/jacqueline-binya-website/content/posts/javascript/closures-scope-and-all-the-good-stuff-about-js.md

 >Closures are functions which have references to variables in their lexical environment.

-Let's reconsider the screenshot provided above, when the file is executed internally what happens is that the javascript engine parses _main.js_ line by line.
+Let's reconsider the screenshot provided above, when the file is executed internally what happens is that, the javascript engine parses _main.js_ line by line.
 When it reaches the point in the script where the _outer_ function is invoked it creates a context associated with it.
 When the javascript engine eventually executes the _inner_ function is creates an execution context associated with it as well.
 Now as it was verified above, the variables of the _outer_ function are always accessible inside the _inner_ function, even when the outer function's execution context has been removed from memory.
 Let's see how that is possible:

 <img src="https://res.cloudinary.com/di70zcupa/image/upload/v1600121543/js-closures-tut/closures_bdxhjn.png" alt="Closures example">